m-pluta/svp/report/report.typ

 \

-For dimensions 10-25/30 (@Fig6 and @Fig7), the run-time using $delta = 0.99$ increased due to more iterations inside LLL.
-However, asymptotically, $delta=0.99$ was experimentally better.
+For dimensions 10-25/30 (@Fig6 and @Fig7), the run-time using $delta = 0.99$ increases due to more iterations inside LLL.
+However, asymptotically, $delta=0.99$ was better.

 #pagebreak()

 == Memory

-For optimising memory, I used `valgrind` (tools: `massif` and `dhat`) which provided valuable insights that helped me address potential memory leaks and segmentation faults.
+For memory, I used `valgrind` (tools: `massif` and `dhat`) which helped me address potential memory leaks and segmentation faults.

 The `memusage` tool was also useful as it gave me a distribution of memory block sizes, and from this, I could pinpoint inefficiencies in my data structures.